Code-Institute-Submissions/Mysanthropium-project1/README.md

 ![Screenshot of the list of fruits](assets/images/listoffruits.jpg)

 * Audio player
-  - This audio player will autoplay sounds of waves whenever you enter the site.
+  - This audio player will give the user an option to play sounds of waves whenever you enter the site.

 ![Screenshot of the audio player](assets/images/audioplayer.jpg)